OpenChannelSSD/documentation/docs/gettingstarted.md

 	echo "a nvme0n1 test rrpc 0:0 > /sys/module/lnvm/parameters/configure_debug

 Note that "a" corresponds to the command "add".

 For a complete list of available commands and their outputs, see User Documentation > Commands.
+For a description of LightNVM's debug interface see User Documentation > Debug Interface.

 # Common Problems